 Tami Denomie is an Executive Director with the Government of Saskatchewan, Ministry of Health providing leadership in the area of system wide priorities.
 Her leadership of strategic initiatives and projects with an emphasis on cross-ministry and –sector partnerships span across several sectors and strive to enhance the patient experience and overall quality of life through continuous quality improvement.
 Tami spent much of her early career working with stakeholders and other delivery and research partners around the healthy living and the physical activity movement.
 She is known for her abilities in the area of community engagement and capacity building and her innovative approaches to addressing issues.

-Cecile Hunt is the President and Chief Executive Officer of the Prince Albert Parkland Health Region.
+Cecile Hunt is the former President and Chief Executive Officer of the Prince Albert Parkland Health Region.
 Prior to the position, she was the Vice-President of Integrated Health Services for the Prairie North Health Region, which includes North Battleford, Lloydminster and Meadow Lake and surrounding areas.
 She lives in the region, and her husband farms in the Kinistino area.
 Cecile started her career in health care 30 years ago as a registered nurse.
 Prior to working in Prairie North, she was the Director of Health Services for the North Central Health District in Melfort.
 Cecile was Director of Nursing at Victoria Union Hospital in Prince Albert and also served as the Prince Albert Health District’s Director of Patient Care.